Zev Asher

 Zev Asher (May 9, 1963 – August 7, 2013) was a Canadian experimental musician and documentary film maker.

 Biography

 Born in Montreal, Quebec, to a Jewish family.
-His father Stanley was an compulsive collector of popular cultural artefacts.
-A mountain of it occupied the basement of the family home.
+His father, Stanley Asher, was a compulsive collector of popular cultural artefacts, and a mountain of it occupied the basement of the family home.
 Zev would mine the ephemera; from the pile he found a frame of reference for the media critique implicit in his pioneering noise and multimedia performance group Roughage.
 He attended M.I.N.D. high school and in 1986 entered the film studies program at Concordia University.
-He dropped out after being given his first assignment; an essay on Les Unes et Les Autres by Claude Lelouch.
-Fronting several bands in the city's no wave/punk scene of the early 1980s that he, along with Tim Olive, later revisited in the early 1990s as Nimrod.
+He dropped out after being given his first assignment; an essay on 'Les Unes et Les Autres' by Claude Lelouch.
+He fronted several bands in the city's no wave/punk scene of the early 1980s that he, along with Tim Olive, later revisited in the early 1990s as Nimrod.